OldChris/MarkDownParser/README.md

 - The PHP parser can handle **relative image paths** so you can relocate your .md files and related image file to any location on your website without breaking image references.
 - supports **text colors** (foreground, background)
-- The PHP parses uses Bootstrap 5 tables
+- The PHP parser uses Bootstrap 5 tables

 ## To Do
 - Table: text align [left,center, right] to be implemented